robertreed4501/robertreed4501/README.md

 ### Hi there 👋

+This profile is currently under construction, but here's a little bit about me.
+More to come later.

 - 🔭 I’m currently working on a full-stack web app to organize and track household chores using Java, Spring, Typescript, React, and MySQL.
 - 🌱 I’m currently learning React